amiltonwong/RoboND-DeepLearning-Project/writeup.md

 Number of epochs is set to 20, since the final score does not increased much after 20 epochs.

 Other hyper-parameters (batch_size, steps_per_epoch, validation_steps, workers) are determined based on the hardware used in this project.
-(GeForce GTX 1060 3 GB)
+(GeForce GTX TITAN 6GB)

 The model is trained using Adam optimizer.
 A multi-class [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) is used to calculate the training and validation error.